 - Unlike Title VII, the ADEA does not permit plaintiffs to recover compensatory damages (i.e. emotional distress) or punitive damages.
-In this way, the ADEA both minimizes the suffering of age discrimination victims and fails to deter age discrimination by sharply limiting potential damages.
+In this way, the ADEA minimizes the suffering of age discrimination victims and fails to deter age discrimination.

 - The ADEA limits recovery to monetary loss (doubled in when it can be shown the discrimination was willful).
 If there is no economic loss, courts do not make any monetary award and even refuse to grant attorney fees to the plaintiff’s legal counsel.
 Employers found to have engaged in egregious age discrimination owe the victim nothing.
 Predictably, many attorneys are loathe to take cases where their fees are in question.

 - The ADEA permits state and local governments to set mandatory retirement ages for public safety officers (including many workers who hold desk jobs).
 Also, the ADEA permits mandatory retirement for highly paid executives and high policy-making employees.

 WOMEN SUFFER THE MOST

 In 2015, researchers at the University of California, Irvine, and Tulane University submitted more than 40,000 job applications from fake male and female candidates in three age ranges and analyzed the rate of callback responses from employers.
 They found “robust evidence” of age discrimination against older women, and mixed evidence regarding older men.
 One factor hurting women, they suggest, is that older female workers are more likely to be judged negatively for their appearance than men.

-In my book, Overcoming Age Discrimination in Employment, I encourage readers to act when they experience age discrimination in employment because failure to act can open a Pandora’s Box of pain and suffering.
+In my book, Overcoming Age Discrimination in Employment, I encourage readers to take action when they experience age discrimination in employment because failure to act can open a Pandora’s Box of pain and suffering.